Lunfeer/dockyter/README.md

 ## Commands

 * `%%docker [DOCKER ARGS...]
 IMAGE[:TAG]`
-  Run the cell content in a single Docker container with the given image/arguments.
+  Run the cell content in a single Docker container with the given image/arguments, using the currently selected backend.

 * `%docker [DOCKER ARGS...]
 IMAGE[:TAG]`
-  Configure “Docker mode” for `!` so that each `!cmd` is executed inside a container. (docker_on is activated automatically)
+  Configure “Docker mode” for `!` so that each `!cmd` is executed inside a container via the currently selected backend. (`%docker_on` is effectively activated.)

 * `%docker_off`
   Restore the original `!` behaviour (no Docker redirection).